-All states are mandated by Federal law to contain certain disclosures in their Rental/Lease Agreements.
-For example, all Lease/Rental Agreements should contain:
+All states, including Georgia, are mandated by Federal law to contain certain disclosures in their lease agreements.
+For example, all lease and rental agreements should contain:

 - the identifying details of both the landlord and tenant,